zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

-# REST APIs service plain Java enabler
+# REST APIs service Plain Java Enabler

-This article is a part of a series of onboarding guides, which outline the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
-This guide describes a step-by-step process to onboard a REST API service using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.
+This article is a part of a series of onboarding guides, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
+As a service developer, you can onboard a REST service with the API ML with the Zowe API Mediation Layer using our Plain Java Eabler (_PJE_).
+This enabler is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.

-**Tip:** For more information about onboarding of API services to the API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md)
+**Tip:** For more information about onboarding API services with the API ML, see the [Onboarding Overview](api-mediation-onboard-overview.md)

+## Introduction

-ZOWE API ML is a lightweight API management system based on the following Netflix components:
+Zowe API ML is a lightweight API management system based on the following Netflix components:
 * Eureka - a discovery service used for services registration and discovery
 * Zuul - reverse proxy / API Gateway
 * Ribbon - load ballancer

- We recommend that you onboard your service using the API ML enabler libraries.
-We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly.
+Using the API enabler libraries is the recommended approach to onboard a REST service with the API ML.
+While it is possible to call the Eureka registration endpoint directly, this approach requires preparing corresponding configuration data.
 Doing so is unnecessarily complex and time-consuming.

-While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
-Configuration settings in the Plain Java Enabler and SpringCloud Eureka Client are different.
+Additionally, while the plain Java enabler library can be used in REST API projects based on SpringFramework or the Spring Boot framework, it is not recommended to use this enabler in projects that depend on SpringCloud Netflix components.
+Configuration settings in the _PJE_ and SpringCloud Eureka Client are different.
 Using the two configuration settings in combination makes the result state of the discovery registry unpredictable.

-  For instructions about how to utilize other API ML enablers types, see the following links:
+**Tip:** For more information about how to utilize other API ML enabler approaches, see:
   * [Onboard a Spring Boot REST API service](#api-mediation-onboard-a-spring-boot-rest-api-service.md)
   * [Onboard a rest service directly calling eureka with xml configuration](#api-mediation-onboard-rest-service-direct-eureka-call.md)
   * [Onboard an existing REST API service without code changes](#api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md) (deprecated)

 ## Onboarding your REST service with API ML

-The following steps outline the process of onboarding your REST service with the API ML.
+The following steps outline the overall process to onboard a REST service with the API ML.
 Each step is described in further detail in this article.

 1. [Prerequisites](#prerequisites)